Anas carolinensis – Corhwyaden Asgell-werdd

 2009 – one was at Marloes Mere on 4th May.

-2010 – were two records: one at Marloes Mere from 8th to 25th April and another at the Gann on 25th December – both probably relating to the same returning male from last year.
+2010 – Two records this year both of males, at Marloes Mere from 8th to 25th April (WJ, PKG) & another at the Gann on 25th Dec (DJA).
+Both accepted by WRP and probably relating to the same returning male from last year

 2011 – three records, all singles and probably relating to the same individual: In January at Sprinkle Pill on 16th, at Marloes Mere a bird first seen on 12th February was last recorded on 2nd May, and at Penberry Reservoir on 6th and 7th May.